The return of cult label Fiorucci

 However, i-D

 founder and sometime Fiorucci collaborator Terry Jones remembers the shops well: "My trips to Milan took me to the San Babila branch.
 The space that Fiorucci created became a hub.
-This was pre-Collette, pre-stores which were a meeting point and cultural center... it was a brand that went beyond fashion.
+This was pre-Colette, pre-stores which were a meeting point and cultural center... it was a brand that went beyond fashion.
 They'd have a DJ, a jeans bar, different stalls for shoes and underwear.
 It was a one-stop shop that was a completely different experience from a major fashion department."

 Before going on to work with Terry Jones at i-D, Caryn Franklin worked in the London branches during the height of their influence.
 "In the Kings road and Knightsbridge stores sales assistants were individuals", she says.
 "They all seemed to be having a party and dressed to make a statement.
 For a brief while I would do the window dressing in the Kings Road...
 I took garments and ripped them up, I did a lot of layering."